tristanwagner/turbo-next-astro-shadcn/README.md

 # Turborepo Nextjs, Astro, shadcn/ui & tailwind css starter

-This Turborepo starter is maintained by the Turborepo core team.
+This Turborepo starter is not maintained by the Turborepo core team.

 ## Using this example